 Professional Futures is available for first year undergraduate or first year master’s students in the following programs:

 Information on how to sign up will be provided to first year students closer to the start of Semester 1.

 Remember, transitioning to university is different for everyone but this program is here to support you!

 Interested in becoming a Professional Futures Peer Mentor?

-Visit the School of Human Movement and Nutrition Sciences (HMNS) or School of Health and Rehabilitation Sciences (SHRS) webpages for more information on the mentor recruitment process and the benefits of becoming a Professional Futures peer mentor.
+Visit the School of Human Movement and Nutrition Sciences (HMNS) or School of Health and Rehabilitation Sciences (SHRS) webpages for more information on the benefits of becoming a Professional Futures peer mentor.